-These alphabet pattern blocks printables for preschoolers can also be used as a back to school activity to help your child transition back into the school year.
+These alphabet pattern blocks printables can also be used as a back to school activity to help your child transition back into the school year.
 They are a great way to help your child learn their letters while having fun.

 As a preschool teacher, I like to use activities like this one to informally assess what my preschoolers already know when they start the school year with me.
 This gives me a baseline when I use our Preschool Assessments.

-Materials
+Additional Materials Needed

 I bring these out during the first week of school to see how well preschoolers already know the letters.